 This process might look cumbersome.
 But most of the parts happen without notice.
 For instance, if you try to be nice and open, you will understand the grounds of the problem easily.
-Also, you can eliminate the last point but I highly suggest to not.
+Also, you can eliminate the last point but I highly suggest not.
 Because there is no way to follow the progress of how you’re doing.

 If we cannot build trust and be nice, it’s easy to seem like a person who is not confident.
 This leads to more personal problems, especially for introverts.
-It’s already hard for introvert people to build trust.
+It’s already hard for introverted people to build trust.
 Hence, it’s inevitable to get into a cycle of being diffident and not getting any feedback.
-So, even though it seems hard to build trust, it’s actually easier when everyone is on the same page at work (and want to get something done) and school (fully learn something new).
+So, even though it seems hard to build trust, it’s actually easier when everyone is on the same page at work (and wants to get something done) and school (fully learn something new).

 Obviously, our face-to-face relationships are getting weaker every day.
 Hence, long relationships are getting harder.
 People tend to meet first online and become really good friends or a couple.
-But when they meet in face-to-face, they might not feel comfortable enough like they used to do while talking online.
+But when they meet face-to-face, they might not feel comfortable enough like they used to do while talking online.
 While the direct conversation is hard, how can we talk about feedbacks?
 Sometimes, we don’t need to directly say the feedback.

-Besides relationship, most of the time there is no feedback while learning something online.
+Besides relationships, most of the time there is no feedback while learning something online.
 If you’re following online course materials, you will seek to get some more detailed information about how you’re doing.
 It is really hard to find a teacher/mentor for examination of your progress while learning online.
-I spent months to follow courses on Coursera and missing feedback was my constant feeling.
+I spent months following courses on Coursera and missing feedback was my constant feeling.
 Even if they have a good grading system and discussion forums where I can ask questions, it’s really hard to see how was my progress.
 I didn’t feel that I learned all the aspects of the topics.
-I know that those courses are just the beginnings but I lost my belief in online courses in general.
-Besides the title and related advantages, getting a bachelor, master or Ph.D. degree means having a constant feedback.
+I know that those courses are just the beginning but I lost my belief in online courses in general.
+Besides the title and related advantages, getting a bachelor, master, or Ph.D. degree means having constant feedback.
 Otherwise, almost all course materials are available online.
 Even though everyone can watch the same lectures with master students, you have to work harder to be on the same level when there is a lack of feedback.